2011 United States federal budget

-The 2011 United States federal budget was the United States federal budget to fund government operations for the fiscal year 2011.
+The 2011 United States federal budget was the budget to fund government operations for the fiscal year 2011.
 The budget was the subject of a spending request by President Barack Obama.
-The actual appropriations for Fiscal Year 2011 had to be authorized by the full Congress before it could take effect, according to the U.S. budget process.
+The actual appropriations for Fiscal Year 2011 had to be authorized by the Congress before they could take effect, according to the U.S. budget process.

-No budget was passed by the September 30 deadline, and the government was funded by a series of seven continuing resolutions continuing funding at or near 2010 levels.
+No budget was passed by the September 30 deadline, and the government was funded by a series of seven continuing resolutions, which continued funding at or near 2010 levels.
 The budget negotiations culminated in early April 2011, with a tense legislative standoff leading to speculation that the nation would face its first government shutdown since 1995.
 However, a deal containing $38.5 billion in cuts from 2010 funding levels was reached with just hours remaining before the deadline.
 The 2011 budget was enacted on April 15, 2011, as Public Law 112-10, the Department of Defense and Full-Year Continuing Appropriations Act, 2011.